 Since the inception of the Fund, the pipeline of available and eligible FMO loans contained a relatively large number of projects with attractive impact characteristics and good risk/return profiles in the Latin America & Caribbean (LAC) region.
-This continued to be the case for 2021 resulting in an increase from 35% to 38% exposure of the Fund to this region.
-Most notably were the increases in Europe & Central Asia (ECA) and the decrease in Africa.
-Our goal for 2022 will continue to be growing the portfolio in the three regions of Africa, Asia and ECA, but we acknowledge the fact that this is driven by available FMO deal flow.
+This continued to be the case for 2022 which meant that the exposure to LAC remained stable at 38%.
+Last year the Fund saw increases in Europe & Central Asia (ECA) and a decrease in Africa.
+This year we seen the reverse happening, plus a decrease in the Asia portion of the portfolio.
+In 2023 will continue to seek growth of the portfolio in the three regions of Africa, Asia and ECA, but we acknowledge the fact that this is driven by available FMO deal flow.